DHTMLX/gantt-docs/data/desktop/sorting.md

 -------------------------------------------------
 To apply a custom sorting function to the grid, call the api/gantt_sort.md method with the name of your custom function as the first ( and only) parameter.

-A custom sorting function is called for each pair of adjacent values and return 1,-1 or 0:
+A custom sorting function is called for each pair of adjacent values and returns 1,-1 or 0:

 - **1** - an object with the first value in pair must go before the second one;
 - **-1** - the second object goes before the first one;